elchamoavila/homelab-docs/README.md

 ## Intro

 Hello!
-My name is Alejandro Chavez, and this is my is my documentation of my journey with my homelab.
+My name is Alejandro Chavez, and this is the documentation of my journey with my homelab.
 My goal is to learn as much as I can about systems administration.

 ## Environment